 Tendonitis often recurs in many people.
 This is due, at least in part to improper or incomplete healing.
 Many people will resume normal activities as soon as the pain subsides when they should continue caring for the injury so that it can heal completely.
 This leads to inflammation of the area again as the original injury is aggravated, but it can also lead to re-injury in that same area.
 Chiropractic care can help tendonitis heal completely and help prevent re-injury to the area.

-The information herein on "Overcome Achilles Tendonitis Using Chiropractic El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Overcome Achilles Tendonitis Using Chiropractic El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)